TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Jim Thorson presentation [Advancements in spatio-temporal models in TMB](2016-06-20--advancements-in-spatio-temporal-models.pptx).

-Gavin Fay's experience using TMB with GPU card is [available](https://github.com/TMB-ADMB-Workshops/June2016-Developers-Workshop/blob/master/presentations/tmb_with_gpus/TMB_with_GPU_Fay_20160624.pdf) on the githup repository.

 John Sibert's presentation [A Newbie Ports ADMB to TMB](https://github.com/admb-project/June2016-Developers-Workshop/blob/master/presentations/newbie_slides.pdf).

 Thursday of the workshop was devoted to a series of presentations on alternative approaches (e.g., Stan) and activities where ADMB/TMB are being actively used.